-Table 8.3 shows the dependencies of the TOE security functional requirements.
+Table 8-3 shows the dependencies of the TOE security functional requirements.

-SFR Hierarchical to Dependencies Refer to Remarks 1 FCS_CKM.1 No other components [FCS_CKM.2 or FCS_COP.1] FCS_CKM.4 FMT_MSA.2 2 Since the TOE does not have an interface that allows read-out of cryptographic keys from outside the TOE, there is no threat of illegal read-out of cryptographic keys.
-That is, cryptographic key destruction is not required as a function of the TOE.
+SFR Hierarchical to Dependencies Refer to Remarks 1 FCS_CKM.1 No other components [FCS_CKM.2 or FCS_COP.1] FCS_CKM.4 FMT_MSA.2 2 Since cryptographic keys are stored in volatile work memory, they are wiped out when there is a loss of charge, due to the Canon MFP/printer being powered off.
 Therefore, FCS_CKM.4 is not required.
 There are no security-related attributes in this TOE, e.g., key type and expiration period.
 Therefore, FMT_MSA.2 is not applicable.
-2 FCS_COP.1 No other components [FDP_ITC.1 or FCS_CKM.1] FCS_CKM.4 FMT_MSA.2 1 Since the TOE does not have an interface that allows read-out of cryptographic keys from outside the TOE, there is no threat of illegal read-out of cryptographic keys.
-That is, cryptographic key destruction is not required as a function of the TOE.
+2 FCS_COP.1 No other components [FDP_ITC.1 or FCS_CKM.1] FCS_CKM.4 FMT_MSA.2 1 Since cryptographic keys are stored in volatile work memory, they are wiped out when there is a loss of charge, due to the Canon MFP/printer being powered off.
 Therefore, FCS_CKM.4 is not required.
 There are no security-related attributes in this TOE, e.g., key type and expiration period.
 Therefore, FMT_MSA.2 is not applicable.
 3 FIA_UAU.2 FIA_UAU.1 FIA_UID.1 5 FIA_UID.2 is hierarchical to FIA_UID.1.
-4 FIA_UAU.4 No other components No dependencies 5 FIA_UID.2 FIA_UID.1 No dependencies 6 FPT_RVM.1 No other components No dependencies
+4 FIA_UAU.4 No other components No dependencies 5 FIA_UID.2 FIA_UID.1 No dependencies 6 FPT_RVM.1 No other components No dependencies 7 FIA_SOS.2[E] No other components No dependencies

-Table 8.3: TOE security functional requirements dependencies
+Table 8-3: TOE security functional requirements dependencies